 An investor or cash buyer purchases homes so they can renovate and resell the house for a profit.
 These kinds of buyers may not need to see the house or be concerned with renovations since they plan on making repairs anyway.
 Because of this, a cash buyer may present a hassle-free way to quickly sell your home.

 It could also be a way to avoid paying hefty closing fees.
-With a homebuyer like Sundae, you can close in as little as 10 days.
+With Sundae, you can avoid the closing fees altogether.
+You can also close in as little as 10 days.
 This is very helpful if time is of the essence and you have to vacate quickly.
 If you need cash upfront, you could also ask for an advance.
-Sundae offers up to $10,000.
+Sundae offers up to $10,000 to eligible sellers.

 Keep in mind that you will need to negotiate on your own and work with the buyer on closing transactions, such as escrow and title.
 These types of transactions are traditionally handled by the real estate broker and lender.
 You are also responsible for shopping around and comparing offers.